mykle1/MMM-Events/README.md

+API is deprecated.
+Module is not functioning, until further notice.

 ## MMM-Events
 * Rotation of upcoming events for your city.
 * Never miss a show because you didn't know about it!